 What is Spatial concept ?

 The conceptual artist Lucio Fontana from Argentina began cutting, puncturing, slashing and scratching the picture surface or plane in the late 1940’s and early 1950‘s.
 In these pieces he described as “Spatial concept” and said “I have constructed, not destroyed “ despite the apparent violence that one might expect from such an act.
 However Fontana sought to break away from the easel and paint creating art for a “new age” that showed the "real space of the world," as he perceived it.
+The word Spatial is derived from the Latin word “spatial,” meaning “space” and is used to describe things relating to size and position rather than to time.
+Lucio Fontana practiced style of perforations, cuts and scratches to the picture allowed him as an artist to explore the three-dimensional rather than the just two-dimensional surface of a painting in a deliberate and considered way.

 The spatial art movement draws on aspects of the Dada, Tachism and Concrete art movements from the 1920’s and 1940’s and although not fully an abstract expressionist art movement it can be conceded to be related as it developed at about the same time, however it differs in a number of ways as spatial art and rejects the paint and easel that abstract expressionist art embraces but instead seeks to capture both movement and time within the act of the work itself.
 The very act of cutting the canvas frees the artist and pushes the canvas itself into the space of reality.